Battle of Kilmallock: Preparations

 The prelude to the battle was the fall of Limerick city to Free State forces.
 The Republican forces in the city under Liam Deasy withdrew from their positions after a week's fighting and concentrated in Kilmallock and the nearby towns of Bruff and Bruree.
 The Free State forces, advancing south from the city, found their path blocked by the Republicans dug in at the three hilltop towns.

 The National Army's attempt to break through this position produced the only 'line battle' of the war with the two sides facing each other along clear front-lines.
 The Kilmallock-Bruff-Bruree triangle would see some of the war's most intense fighting.

 Whereas in the fighting in Dublin, Limerick and Waterford, Free State troops equipped with artillery overcame Anti-Treaty resistance relatively easily, at Kilmallock they had a much harder time.
 The main reason for this was that the Free State troops, most of whom were new recruits, were facing some of the best of the IRA forces without an advantage in numbers or firepower.
 General Eoin O'Duffy complained of shortage of arms and ammunition.
 He estimated that while his forces had about 1,300 rifles, the Republicans could muster over 2,000.
-He was also scathingly critical of the quality of the troops at his disposal, whom he described as, "a disgruntled, undisciplined and cowardly crowd".
+He was also critical of the quality of the troops at his disposal, whom he described as, "a disgruntled, undisciplined and cowardly crowd".

 The Republicans knew this and were confident of success.
-Nevertheless, the Republican commanders had their own problems.
-Logistical support and co-operation between forces from different counties was poor and unreliable.
+Nevertheless, the Republican commanders had their own issues with logistical support and lack of co-operation between forces from different counties.
 Deasy's command included Volunteers from Limerick itself, Cork and Kerry, all of whom had their own commanders.
 They had three improvised armoured cars, some mortars and heavy machine guns but no artillery.

-O'Duffy drew up plans for the advance on Kilmallock with the assistance of his second-in-command Major General W.R.E.
+Eoin O'Duffy drew up plans for the advance on Kilmallock with the assistance of his second-in-command Major General W.R.E.
 Murphy who had been a lieutenant colonel in World War I. His experience in the trenches had a major effect on his approach – pre-disposing him to cautious advances and use of trenches for cover.